-The Board has discontinued the enhanced STI plan and has reverted to a remuneration structure to reward the Executive KMP through the STI and LTI plans.

-For the STI plan, all incentives will be paid in cash upon achievement of specific annual financial and non-financial KPIs.

-KPIs are structured in a way such that the Group will be in the best position for the next financial year, whilst being mindful of the longer term to ensure the business is optimally placed for future years.

-iii) FY22 Long-Term Incentive (LTI) Plan

-Objective To align the rewards attainable by Executive KMP with the achievement of particular long-term objectives of the Group and achievement of increasing shareholder value.
-Eligibility to participate in the LTI scheme is determined by the Board and is targeted at senior executives whose role contributes significantly to the performance of the Group.
+What happens if If an eligible executive ceases employment with the Group during the performance period other than by an executive leaves? way of dismissal or resignation (e.g., death, total and permanent disablement, redundancy, retrenchment or retirement with prior written consent of the Board), then the cash entitlements will be awarded on a pro-rata basis according to the eligible period of time served up until the termination date.
+Where termination occurs by way of dismissal or resignation prior to the end of the measurement period, the cash component may be paid on a pro-rata basis.
+If termination of employment occurs for serious misconduct, all vested and unvested rights will be forfeited and will lapse.
+Changes from the FY21 The Board has discontinued the Enhanced STI Plan and has reverted to a remuneration structure Enhanced STI Plan to reward the Executive KMP through the STI and LTI plans.
+For the STI plan, all incentives will be paid in cash upon achievement of specific annual and non-financial KPIs.
+KPIs are structured in a way such that the Group will be in the best position for the next financial year, while being mindful of the longer term to ensure the business is optimally placed for future years. (iii) FY22 Long-Term Incentive (LTI) Plan Objective To align the rewards attainable by Executive KMP with the achievement of particular long-term objectives of the Group and achievement of increasing shareholder value.
+Eligibility to participate in the LTI scheme is determined by the Board and is targeted at Senior Executives whose roles contribute significantly to the performance of the Group.
 How is it paid?
 LTIs are awarded as performance rights on achievement of certain thresholds reflective of shareholder value delivered.
 Each performance right entitles the eligible executive to be issued with a share.
-How much can executives earn?
-Performance rights are subject to the service and performance conditions.
-The target LTI benefit is set as follows: CEO LTI: 50% of TFR delivered as performance rights subject to vesting conditions; and KMP LTI: 25% of TFR delivered as performance rights subject to vesting conditions.
-The number of performance rights issued is based on each Executive's target LTI benefit divided by the market value of the rights.
+How much can Performance rights are subject to the service and performance conditions.
+The target LTI benefit executives earn? is set as follows: CEO LTI: 50% of TFR delivered as performance rights subject to vesting conditions; and • KMP LTI: 25% of TFR delivered as performance rights subject to vesting conditions.
+The number of performance rights issued is based on each executive's target LTI benefit divided by the market value of the rights.
 The market value of rights granted is based on the volume-weighted average price of the Company's shares during the five-day period before grant date.

 LTI benefits of up to 150% of target LTI are payable where performance criteria are exceeded.

-How is performance Vesting of the LTI awards are subject to the following criteria: measured?
-1. Three years of continuous employment with the Group from 1 July 2021 to 30 June 2024.
+Vesting of the LTI awards is subject to the following criteria:

-2. Achievement of the thresholds over the same three-year period as set out below:
+- 1. Three years of continuous employment with the Group from 1 July 2021 to 30 June 2024. - 2.
+Achievement of the thresholds over the same three-year period as set out below: